 Let's finish creating our path around the dorsal fin.
 The remainder of the fin is basically a straight line, so I'm going to click at the base of the fin to add another anchor point which adds the straight path segment, completing our path around the fin:

 Since you and I would both be here all day if I was to continue commenting on every anchor point, direction handle and path segment as we make our way slowly around the dolphins, and since we've covered everything we need to know at this point, I'm going to go ahead and draw the rest of the path, outlining both dolphins:

 The dolphins have now been outlined with the path, and if we look at the Paths palette, we can see that sure enough, we have a path in the shape of the dolphins:

 As we've learned, Photoshop automatically names the path "Work Path", which means it's temporary and will be replaced if we start a new path.
 If you wanted to save it, you would need to double-click on the name "Work Path" and rename it to something else, like "Dolphins" in this case.
 I'm not going to worry about that, since I have no need to save it.
 All I want to do at this point is convert my path into a selection, and since I'm already in the Paths palette, I'll do that by clicking on the Load path as selection icon at the bottom of the palette:

 I could also have used the keyboard shortcut Ctrl+Enter (Win) / Command+Return (Mac) .
 Either way converts my path into a selection, and if I look at my photo, I can see that my path has indeed become a selection around the dolphins:

 And there we have it!
 The dolphins are now selected and ready for whatever plans we have for them.
 And with that, we wrap up our look at drawing paths and making selections with the Pen Tool in Photoshop!
-For more on making selections in Photoshop, see our Selection Tools Learning Guide.
+For more about Photoshop's selection tools, see our How to make selections in Photoshop series.
 Visit our Photoshop Basics section for more Photoshop topics!